 A little over 20 years ago, the people of Romania rose up against their government.
 Only, their uprising was a little stranger than what's been happening in Turkey, Egypt, Brazil and southern Europe recently.

-After members of the liberal opposition organised protests against the recently elected National Salvation Front – who were the first party to come to power after the revolution of 1989 – the socialist government called on miners and other workers throughout Romania to quell the demonstrations because the police had failed to disperse the rioting crowds.
+After members of the liberal opposition organized protests against the recently elected National Salvation Front—who were the first party to come to power after the revolution of 1989—the socialist government called on miners and other workers throughout Romania to quell the demonstrations because the police had failed to disperse the rioting crowds.

-On the 14th of June, 1990, around 10,000 miners armed with wooden staves and iron bars were brought into Bucharest on special trains.
-Once they arrived, they quickly got to beating up and eventually killing or severely wounding many of the gathered liberals, royalists and students who had dared to speak out against their government, angry at the fact that many FSN leaders, including President Ion Iliescu, were former members of the recently ousted Romanian Communist Party.
+On June 14, 1990, around 10,000 miners armed with wooden staves and iron bars were brought into Bucharest on special trains.
+Once they arrived, they quickly got to beating up and eventually killing or severely wounding many of the gathered liberals, royalists, and students who had dared to speak out against their government, angry at the fact that many FSN leaders, including President Ion Iliescu, were former members of the recently ousted Romanian Communist Party.

-Andrei Iliescu is a photographer who was working for Agence France-Press (AFP) during the riots that took place between the 13th and 15th of June, 1990.
+Andrei Iliescu is a photographer who was working for Agence France-Press (AFP) during the riots that took place between June 13 and 15, 1990.
 This is his account of what would come to be known as the June 1990 Mineriad.

-When I look at recent photographs from Taksim Square, I can’t help but think of what happened in June, 1990 in Bucharest's University Square.
-I'd basically moved into the InterContinental hotel in the square so that I could be as close as possible to the protests, which began on the 22nd of April and ended on the 15th of June.
-The interest surrounding Romania during that time was huge; we were shooting pictures by the truck-load and I don't remember a day where I didn't send at least one photo off to some newspaper around the world.
+When I look at recent photographs from Tahrir Square, I can’t help but think of what happened in June 1990, in Bucharest's University Square.
+I'd basically moved into the InterContinental hotel in the square so that I could be as close as possible to the protests, which began on April 22 and ended on June 15.
+The interest surrounding Romania during that time was huge; we were shooting pictures by the truckload and I don't remember a day where I didn't send at least one photo off to some newspaper around the world.

-June the 11th, 1990 was where it began to get rowdy, but the tension didn't reach its boiling point until a couple of days later.
-Until then, the police would show up in waves and government gave the protesters an ultimatum to disperse, but it wasn’t the first one by any means, so they chose to ignore it.
+June 11, 1990 was when it began to get rowdy, but the tension didn't reach its boiling point until a couple of days later.
+Until then, the police would show up in waves and the government gave the protesters an ultimatum to disperse, but it wasn’t the first one by any means, so they chose to ignore it.

-I was out on the streets for a while, but had to rush back to the makeshift darkroom I'd installed in my hotel to develop my film, expand the pictures, type up some copy and send everything off to whoever wanted it.
-To do so, we had to rip the microphone out of a telephone and connect it to a device that basically read a 18 x 24cm picture line by line.
+I was out on the streets for a while, but had to rush back to the makeshift darkroom I'd installed in my hotel to develop my film, expand the pictures, type up some copy, and send everything off to whoever wanted it.
+To do so, we had to rip the microphone out of a telephone and connect it to a device that basically read a 7 x 9.5 inch picture line by line.
 This rudimentary, makeshift fax machine was the only technology we had at our disposal back then.

-As the morning sun got brighter, I climbed up to the first storey of a nearby building to photograph the miners' onslaught.
-They were attacking everything in their path – men, women and even children.
-I had to run back to the hotel to send off the first few pictures, when I heard that a plane was arriving from Sophia carrying photographers from all the world's largest press agencies to document the people of Romania beating the shit out of other people of Romania with clubs and bats at the behest of their government.
+As the morning sun got brighter, I climbed up to the first story of a nearby building to photograph the miners' onslaught.
+They were attacking everything in their path—men, women, and even children.
+I had gone back to the hotel to send off the first few pictures when I heard that a plane was arriving from Sophia carrying photographers from all the world's largest press agencies to document the people of Romania beating the shit out of other people of Romania with clubs and bats at the behest of their government.

 Official records show that six people were killed and 756 seriously injured, but others have suggested that over 100 people were killed in the violence.